Short stories sought for publication in online quarterly journal focused on Science Fiction Romance

 Any heat level, from sweet to erotic, will be considered.
 Original, previously unpublished fiction only.
 No fan fiction, please.

 No multiple submissions.
+No stories that have previously been rejected by us.
 Simultaneous submissions are accepted, but please inform us if the story is placed elsewhere.

 — oOo —

-UPDATE (30-March-2015): I am adding a consolidated list of comment replies here in order to trim the comment thread.
+UPDATE (21-May-2016): I am adding a consolidated list of comment replies here in order to trim the comment thread.
+Please don’t take offence if your comment was nuked.

 - We are not accepting previously published stories.
 Only new stories please.